-Interview: John Bozinov
+Interview with John Bozinov

 An interview with New Zealand based photographer and educator John Bozinov.
 John specialises in lifestyle, portrait, adventure and polar expedition photography, with a particular emphasis on creating clean, authentic imagery.